scaleapi/llm-engine/docs/guides/self_hosting.md

 ```
 {"status":"SUCCESS","outputs":[{"text":".
 Tell me a joke about AI.
 Tell me a joke about AI.
 Tell me a joke about AI.
 Tell me","num_completion_tokens":30}],"traceback":null}
 ```

+### Pointing LLM Engine client to use self-hosted infrastructure
+The `llmengine` client makes requests to Scale AI's hosted infrastructure by default.
+You can have `llmengine` client make requests to your own self-hosted infrastructure by setting the `LLM_ENGINE_BASE_PATH` environment variable to the url of the `llm-engine` pod.
+The exact url of `llm-engine` pod depends on your Kubernetes cluster networking setup.